BuleandraGeorge/Parazitii-Fan-Page/Parazitii Fan Page/ReadMe.md

 For displays bigger than 1024 pixels I have chosen to add a navigation bar in top of the screen that is fixed so you can jump from section to another whenever you want<br><br>
 The social links that on the mobile screen are icons become wrote for a better look on desktop-displays.<br>
 And because on the desktop screen sections would be too big one beneath another I have chosen to display paires of two sections for eg: discography and events next to each other and the member boxes to be displayed in line.<br>
-I have noticed that the Hero Image seems to be too small on different widths of the displaying devices, I have added some media querries but there are stil some problems and sometimes the link to the styling file is not working properly so the website becomes a bunch of text.
+I have noticed that the Hero Image seems to be too small on different widths of the displaying devices, I have added some media querries but there are still some problems and sometimes the link to the styling file is not working properly so the website becomes a bunch of text.
 </p>
 <h1>Deployment</h1>
 <p>
-First I did the project in Sublime text editor and when I have uploaded on GitHub, the pictures didn't work, I have tried different ways to write the path but no succes so i have chosen to put the link from the official source.
+First I wrote the project with Sublime text editor and when I have uploaded on GitHub, the pictures didn't work, I have tried different ways to write the path but no succes so I have chosen to put the link from the official source.
 </p>
 <p>
 The website is uploaded on GitHub and is located here:https://github.com/BuleandraGeorge/StaticWebsite.